TL;DR: Compare the two most popular calendar add-ons for Slack !

 |Disable RSVPs for events that don’t need them||✅||⚪||⚪|

 💌 All good calendar add-ons should have the ability to RSVP to an event.
 This lets the organizer know who is interested, and makes it easier for your Slack team to stay engaged.
 The Google Calendar app allows you to personally RSVP to events that are sent through GMail.
 This is a nice touch, but it doesn’t let anyone else in the workspace RSVP to the event.
 Eventbot allows every Slack user to RSVP to events directly inside the Slack channel.
 If the event is shared across multiple channels, Eventbot will keep track of all the RSVPs everywhere in your workspace.
-You can also customize the RSVP buttons and invite folks all within Slack itself.
+You can also customize the RSVP buttons and invite users inside Slack itself.

 Summary: Eventbot has more flexible RSVP options.